Dimitri Simes: Biography

-FBI raid
+Sanctions violation charges

-In August 2024, FBI agents raided and searched Simes' house in Virginia.
+In August 2024, FBI agents raided and searched Simes' house in Huntly, Virginia.
 Simes, who has been in Russia since October 2022, stated that he was "puzzled and concerned" in a declaration to a local newspaper.
 According to The New York Times, Simes is under investigation by the US Department of Justice for, "among other crimes, violations of the International Emergency Economic Powers Act, the legal foundation for imposing economic sanctions."
 The raid is part of a wider effort to combat Russian operations attempting to influence the 2024 US presidential election.

-The United States charged Simes for working since June 2022 with Channel One Russia, a business sanctioned in 2022.
+In September 2024, the Justice Department charged Simes for working since June 2022 with Channel One Russia, a business sanctioned in 2022.
 He and his wife allegedly received over $1 million, plus a car and driver.